 Reach Falls is located in the John Crow Mountain Range of Manchioneal, the most easterly town in Portland, and is managed by the Urban Development Corporation (UDC).
 It’s a family-friendly venue inclusive of a small food station headed by a jerk pan, and an eating area with an arced bench centre piece shadowing a large tree.
-Rentals of river shoes, towels, additional chairs and tables are available at the front office along with First Aid support.
+Admission is J$500 /US$10 for adults and J$250 / US$5 for children under 12yrs.

 In the past few years, this attraction has been elevated on the radar of locals and tourists alike, and with good reason.
 The picturesque waterfall situated in the Montane Forest has multiple streams of water cascading down a sizeable rock face into a clear, turquoise pool below.
 On most days, the water is so clear, if you take a moment to really look, you’ll notice small fish camouflaged with the stones swimming at your feet!